 How long does fennel last in the fridge?

 It lasts 5 to 10 days if you are getting it directly from the garden.
 Trim the fronds to two or three inches above the bulb of fennel.
 Wrap loosely in a plastic bag and store in the fridge.

 Are fennel seeds harmful for lactating women?

-Though fennel is a purported galactagogue (a food that promotes or increases the flow of a mother’s milk), excess consumption can cause toxicity in newborns and diarrhea and liver issues in the mother (9).
+Though fennel is a purported galactagogue (a food that promotes or increases the flow of a mother’s milk), excess consumption can cause toxicity in newborns and diarrhea and liver damage in the mother (9).